giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

     - '0_2_CH,0_2_CH: w0*T_lookup("laws/weight_law_0_2_CH.dat")'
 ```

 The same polygon name in `S0` and `S1` identifies the same physical region.
-The model uses the two sets of coordinates to obtain its geometry at every intermediate elevation.
+The model matches polygons by name and interpolates their vertex coordinates to reconstruct the section geometry at every intermediate elevation `z`.

+Polygon names referenced by `weight_laws` and `shear_weight_laws` are validated when the model is loaded.
+A law may only refer to polygons defined in the input sections; unknown or inconsistent names are rejected.

 ### Variation of the elastic modulus